LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 ## Authorization

-Of course, only hiding the navigation isn't secure.
-So keeping consistency we will use Policies.
-Let's create it and register.
+Of course, only hiding the navigation isn't secure enough.
+To keep consistency, we will use Policies.
+Let's create a Policy and register it.

 ```sh
 php artisan make:policy ActivityPolicy --model=Activity